Yamastio/Yamastio/README.md

   <img src="https://img.shields.io/badge/Always-Learning-green?style=for-the-badge&logo=markdown&logoColor=white">
 </p>

+---

 ## About Me
-- 🔒 Focused on **cybersecurity**: Vulnerability assessment, penetration testing, and scripting.
+- 🔒 **Focused on Cybersecurity**: Vulnerability assessment, penetration testing, and scripting.
 - 🎯 Aspiring **pentester** striving for continuous improvement and mastery.
 - 🌱 Exploring **mobile/web development** to build secure and robust applications.
 - 🌄 Morning coder for optimal productivity and clarity.
+- 🧑‍💻 Member of platforms like **HackTheBox** and **TryHackMe** to sharpen skills.

 ---